-As event marketers and agencies prepare to wow Comic Con 2018 attendees, stealing souls will not be on the agenda.
-However, brands will be on a quest to capture attendees minds and hearts.
-Powerful Comic Con marketing ideas will allow them to show their brand’s extraordinary strengths.
+As event marketers and agencies prepare to wow Comic Con attendees, stealing souls will not be on the agenda, brands will be on a quest to capture attendees minds and hearts.
+Powerful Comic Con marketing ideas will allow them to show each brand’s extraordinary, Avengers-worthy strengths.

-Like the five Infinity Stones listed above (Space, Mind, Reality, Power and Time), these Comic Con marketing ideas can give brands the powers they seek.
+Like the five of the Infinity Stones listed above (Space, Mind, Reality, Power and Time – we will leave Souls to the MCU), these Comic Con marketing ideas can give brands the powers they seek.

 Come mid-July, San Diego will be abuzz with people, even outside the convention center.
 This gives brands an audience anywhere they go, making city streets, shopping areas and more prime spots to engage consumers.
 And, it’s why, in previous years, event marketers and agencies have found success with street teams.